tdwg/vocab/documentation-specification.md

 **4.5.4.1 Example metadata for controlled a vocabulary term (non-normative)**

 The following example of a current controlled vocabulary term is expressed in RDF/Turtle.
-Note that although the containing vocabulary (http://rs.tdwg.org/cvterms/disposition) is considered an skos:ConceptScheme, this specification does not dictate best practices for grouping controlled value terms into concept schemes.
+Note that although in this example the containing vocabulary (http://rs.tdwg.org/cvterms/disposition) is considered an skos:ConceptScheme, this specification does not dictate best practices for grouping controlled value terms into concept schemes.

 ```
 <http://rs.tdwg.org/cvterms/disposition/inCollection>